-Sometimes these confusing French things get in the way:
+Sometimes these confusing things about life in France get in the way:

 1. How to write an address

 Writing a French mailing address is more or less the same as writing an address in the US.
 You put the name (see point #2 below) on the first line, then the street name on the second and then the postal code and city on the last line.
-Except some people put a comma in between the house number and “rue.”
+But that’s where the similarities end.
+Some people put a comma in between the house number and “rue.”
 Is it 8 rue du Colonel LeBlanc or 8, rue du Colonel LeBlanc?
 I have no idea what the “right” way is and see it both ways.
 Maybe it’s an option.
-In any case, my letters always arrive at their destination.
+In any case, my letters always arrive at their destination so no big deal.